-Welcome to the sixth post in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
+Welcome to the seventh post in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
 After a small hiatus to the series, it’s great to resume things again this week.
 Last time around, we saw how to leverage Business Rules within a model-driven app, as part of focusing on the following exam assessment area:

 Configure Microsoft Flow